SpiffGreen/node_auth_tutorial/README.md

 In this recipe, we will see a simple method of adding authentication to our small app.

 ## Authorization setup
+We have seen how authentication feature was integrated into our mini app.
+Now lets add authorization feature to our app using same principles.
+To see this in action lets imagine a scenerio where everyday users in our app are allowed to see their details but not change them except they are admins.

 ## Conclusion